Sposi/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - Zachary Delcoco
+# #100DaysOfCode Log - Round 1 - Cody Watkins

 The log of my #100DaysOfCode challenge.
 Started on [January 21st 2019].